Cochran County Vehicle Impound Guide

 After 30 Days

-In Texas, if a vehicle remains unclaimed for a certain period (typically 30 days), the impound lot has the right to sell it at a lien sale to recover their costs.
-Don't let this happen to your vehicle.
+In Texas, if a vehicle remains unclaimed for a certain period (typically 30 days), the impound lot has the right to initiate a lien sale to recover their costs.
+They will notify you (if they have your address), but don't rely on that.
+Do not let it reach this point.
+You'll lose your vehicle and any equity you have in it.

 If You Can't Afford the Fees